openedx/edx-documentation/en_us/data/source/internal_data_formats/course_structure.rst

      - This field stores the value entered for **Course Start Date** on the Studio **Settings & Details** page.
    * - ``tabs``
      - This array contains member objects that describe the tabs, or pages, that appear for the course in the learning management system (LMS).
-Course teams can rename most of the default pages, and add more pages, on the Studio **Pages** page.
+       Course teams can change the order of the default pages, and add custom pages, on the Studio **Pages** page.

-       The default **Courseware** page cannot be renamed.
-This page uses the structure defined by the course building blocks to deliver the content defined by the course components.
+       The default **Course** page uses the structure defined by the course building blocks to deliver the content defined by the course components.
+       Similarly, the default **Home** page delivers the updates that are defined on the Studio **Course Updates** page.
+You cannot change the order of these pages.

+       For more information, see :ref:`partnercoursestaff:Adding Pages to a Course`.

 ===================
 Course Data Sample